 There is now a statutory responsibility on councils to consult with 'prescribed persons' such as the Chief Constable, Sheriff Principal, voluntary organisations and community partnerships on the type of unpaid work to be done in the council area.

-In South Lanarkshire we provide over 500 unpaid work placements each year.
+In South Lanarkshire, we provide over 500 unpaid work placements each year.
 We can do work on environmental improvements or conservation work or support local charitable organisations and community/voluntary groups in a variety of ways.
 We can also support people in hardship or crisis.
-We have a laundry service which can provide short term emergency assistance and ongoing work for charities and local groups as well as a Workshop.
+We have a laundry service that can provide short-term emergency assistance and ongoing work for charities and local groups as well as a Workshop.